readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 However, one area where we've struggled a bit with Postgres is on analytical queries.
-When a new advertiser prospect comes to us and asks how much ad inventory we have on content related to automating compute infrastructure with a tool like Terraform, we want to be able to answer that easily.
+When a new advertiser prospect comes to us and asks how much ad inventory we have on content related a tool like Terraform, we want to be able to answer that easily.
 By aggregating data ahead of time, we can query the data much faster when an advertiser pulls up a report or needs an estimate on how long their campaign will take.